-The CMIP6 models project a wider range of GSAT change than the assessed range (high confidence); furthermore, the CMIP6 GSAT increase tends to be larger than in CMIP5 (very high confidence).
+The CMIP6 models project a wider range of GSAT change than the assessed range (high confidence);

+6 furthermore, the CMIP6 GSAT increase tends to be larger than in CMIP5 (very high confidence).

 About half of the increase in simulated warming has occurred because higher climate sensitivity is more prevalent in CMIP6 than in CMIP5; the other half arises from higher ERF in nominally comparable scenarios (e.g., RCP8.5 and SSP5-8.5; medium confidence).
 In SSP1-2.6 and SSP2-4.5, ERF changes also explain about half of the changes in the range of warming (medium confidence).
 For SSP5-8.5, higher climate sensitivity is the primary reason behind the upper end of the warming being higher than in CMIP5 (medium confidence). {4.3.1, 4.3.4, 4.6.2, 7.5.6}

 While high-warming storylines - those associated with GSAT levels above the upper bound of the assessed very likely range - are by definition extremely unlikely, they cannot be ruled out.
 For SSP1-2.6, such a high-warming storyline implies long-term (2081-2100) warming well above, rather than well below, 2°C (high confidence).
-Irrespective of scenario, high-warming storylines imply changes in many aspects of the climate system that exceed the patterns associated with the central estimate of GSAT changes by up to more than 50% (high confidence). {4.3.4, 4.8} It is virtually certain that the average surface warming will continue to be higher over land than over the ocean and that the surface warming in the Arctic will continue to be more pronounced than the global average over the 21st century.
-On average, the surface is expected to warm faster over land than over the ocean by a factor of 1.5 (likely range 1.4 to 1.7).
+Irrespective of scenario, high-warming storylines imply changes in many aspects of the climate system that exceed the patterns associated with the central estimate of GSAT changes by up to more than 50% (high confidence). {4.3.4, 4.8}

+It is virtually certain that the average surface warming will continue to be higher over land than over the ocean and that the surface warming in the Arctic will continue to be more pronounced than the global average over the 21st century.
 The warming pattern likely varies across seasons, with northern high latitudes warming more during boreal winter than summer (medium confidence).
 Regions with increasing or decreasing year-to-year variability of seasonal mean temperatures will likely increase in their spatial extent. {4.3.1, 4.5.1, 7.4.4}

 It is very likely that long-term lower-tropospheric warming will be larger in the Arctic than in the global mean.
-It is very likely that global mean stratospheric cooling will be larger by the end of the 21st century in a pathway with higher atmospheric CO_2 concentrations.
-It is likely that tropical upper tropospheric warming will be larger than at the tropical surface, but with an uncertain magnitude owing to the effects of natural internal variability and uncertainty in the response of the climate system to anthropogenic forcing. $\{4.5.1, 3.3.1.2\}$
+It is very likely that global mean stratospheric cooling will be larger by the end of the 21st century in a pathway with higher atmospheric CO2 concentrations.
+It is likely that tropical upper tropospheric warming will be larger than at the tropical surface, but with an uncertain magnitude owing to the effects of natural internal variability and uncertainty in the response of the climate system to anthropogenic forcing. {4.5.1, 3.3.1.2}

-Precipitation
+35 Precipitation